dsflow-io/dsflow/README.md

 **Frequent issues when installing dsflow on macOS**

-- xcode: If your it is outdated, update it with the app store, or just move it to Trash.
+- xcode: If xcode is outdated, update it with the app store, or just move it to Trash.
 - Python: dsflow CLI works with Python 2.7 and 3.3+ and only requires the `pyyaml` module in addition to core modules.
 Scripts with additional requirements will run in containers.
 - Docker: make sure it's running before launching dsflow.
 - Docker-compose: make sure it's up-to-date (dsflow requires support for version '3.3')